onflow/flow/flips/20201125-bip-44-multi-account.md

 the perfect alignment between on-chain and key path indices.
 Even without outside keys, it is still possible for keys to be added out of order.

-However, wallet developers or users may still incorrectly assume that the path index of a public key always matches its on-chain account key index.
+Wallet developers or users should therefore not rely on the false assumption that the path index of a public key always matches its on-chain account key index, as doing so will cause confusion and errors.

 #### Potential Misuse of BIP 44